Venue: Council Chamber, County Offices, Kendal, LA9 4RQ.

 To receive any apologies for absence.

-To note any changes in membership.
+To note any changes to the membership of the Committee.

 Disclosures of Interest